ourclass-edu/ourclass-edu.github.io/docs/_posts/2021-04-13-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title: Welcome to Jekyll!
-date:   2021-04-13 11:10:34 +0530
+date: 2021-04-13 12:42:00 +0530
-categories: old deep small
+categories: Jekyll
-related_image: "/assets/postimage.jpg"
+related_image: assets/files/postimage.jpg
 excerpt: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 featured: 1
-hidden: true
 tags: old test big
 ---
 ![My helpful screenshot](/assets/screenshot.jpg)
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.